 Modern Warfare: The part where you play as a soldier crawling around just before dying from the aftereffects of a nuclear explosion.
 The worst part of that one scene hits so much harder because of the level before, and the reason you're not at a safe distance.
 You stick around to rescue a downed pilot, because "No One Gets Left Behind", and it seems like things will turn out well.
 And then NUKE, ruining any hopes of a happy ending.
 Despair hits so much harder when it has hope to contrast with.

-Final Fantasy VII dropped a clearly environmentalist anvil by literally showing a company sucking out the life out of the planet to use as a fuel source.
-All the over-the-top additions, such as a corrupt president, the repetition of the phrase "the planet is dying", and even a botched public execution to try to throw off the blame only added to the message.
+Final Fantasy VII drops a clearly environmentalist anvil by literally showing a company sucking out the life out of the planet to use as a fuel source.
+All the over-the-top additions, such as a corrupt president, the repetition of the phrase "the planet is dying", and even a botched public execution to try to throw off the blame only add to the message.

 A subtler aesop is "Be yourself and not who you think you should be".